Three key factors made the women's entry into Brann an indisputable brand success.

 For many sponsors, it's more attractive to work with Brann when they have both men's and women's teams.
 Attention and exposure are key factors when determining the value of a sponsorship agreement, and the value naturally increases with two top teams.
 When the women's team achieves international success and attracts attention in national media, it's a fantastic payoff for both the club and its supporters.

-The Sandviken women's entry into Brann has been a resounding success, both for women's football in Bergen and for the Brann brand.
+The arrival of the Sandviken women at Brann has been a resounding success, both for women’s soccer in Bergen for the Brann brand.

 I'm pretty sure that the Sandviken football team would never have made it to any Champions League quarterfinals.
 And Brann would never have made it if it hadn't been for the Sandviken women.